rschristopher/ischristtrue.com/src/truth.md

 Maybe
  Buddhists
  have knowable objective truth.
-Or maybe any of the various [gurus](https://en.wikipedia.org/wiki/Maharishi_Mahesh_Yogi) or [antigurus](https://en.wikipedia.org/wiki/Jiddu_Krishnamurti).
+Or maybe one of the various [gurus](https://en.wikipedia.org/wiki/Maharishi_Mahesh_Yogi) or [antigurus](https://en.wikipedia.org/wiki/Jiddu_Krishnamurti).